laterpay/laterpay-wordpress-plugin/README.md

 laterpay-wordpress-plugin
 =========================

-This is the official LaterPay plugin for selling digital content with WordPress.
+This is the official Laterpay plugin for selling digital content with WordPress.

 Feel free to fork the plugin and adapt it to your needs.